yanigisawa/notes/2021-12-clarinets.md

 **2nd Movement**

+TBD - May be cut from program

-- Will be conducted in 6 unless otherwised marked. (i.e. circle 3 in 3/4)
+- ~~Will be conducted in 6 unless otherwised marked. (i.e. circle 3 in 3/4)~~
-- Pay close attention 7 measures from the end where there is a measure of 3/8.
+- ~~Pay close attention 7 measures from the end where there is a measure of 3/8.~~

 **3rd Movement**

+TBD - May be cut from program

-- 10 measures after circle 5, play piano, then crescendo 3 measures later.
+- ~~10 measures after circle 5, play piano, then crescendo 3 measures later.~~

 ### Deck The Halls with Boughs of Holly

+TBD - May be cut from program

-- Practice the Soli's at Box 17 and 3 after 49.
+- ~~Practice the Soli's at Box 17 and 3 after 49~~
-- Similarly practice the 16th note runs from box 69 through 89.
-Ideally we'd get that as cleanly as we can with staccato articulation throughout.
+- ~~Similarly practice the 16th note runs from box 69 through 89.
+Ideally we'd get that as cleanly as we can with staccato articulation throughout.~~

 ### Go Tell it on the Mountain